mulforma/Zelar/README.md

 ## How can I host the bot?

 You can host the bot on your own server.
-You can host it on your own server, and it will be free to host.
+You can host it on your own server like Raspberry Pi, and it will be free to hosting.
 But if you don't want to open your server 24/7, you can host it on a cloud services.
 Just like us!
 We use [Microsoft Azure](https://azure.microsoft.com/en-us/services/app-service/). for hosting the current version of the bot.
 You also have another options rather than azure, too.
 There are many major cloud services provider like [Amazon Web Services](https://aws.amazon.com/), [Google Cloud](https://cloud.google.com/), [Digital Ocean](https://www.digitalocean.com/),